dxw/playbook/playbook.md

 #### Delivery Lead (for those on client work)

 There will be opportunities within the delivery team to raise any issues or concerns you might have e.g. retrospectives or planning sessions.
-As well as this, or if you’d prefer to talk one on one the delivery lead working on the project will be available to provide support and guidance.
+As well as this, or if you’d prefer to talk one on one, the delivery lead working on the project will be available to provide support and guidance.

 #### Line Managers